What is music patron

 Music Patron brings together the traditional concept of patronage with the impact of grassroots collective giving

-So much of the great music of the past was sponsored by patronage, with wealthy patrons supporting composers by ensuring them an income and allowing them to devote themselves to composition.
+So much of the great music of the past was sponsored by patronage, with wealthy patrons providing financial support for composers who were able to devote themselves to composing innovative works that shaped our cultural landscape and are appreciated by people around the world to this day.

-Music Patron reimagines this idea for the 21st century and makes it accessible to any music lover, with options for one-off or regular monthly donations starting from £3.
+Music Patron reimagines this idea for the 21st century by making collective giving accessible to anyone who wants to support the creation and availability of exciting new music, with a range of options for one-off or regular monthly donations.

 Hear it from our honorary patrons

 “I believe in supporting the music of tomorrow.
 Music Patron is a new and important way to do this.
-It gives ordinary people the chance to directly support a composer, provide that composer with game-changing income and help bring new music to life.”
+It gives ordinary people the chance to directly support a composer and help bring new music to life.”

 Conductor